Mrrichh/requirement-analysis/README.md

 3. **Defines Clear Success Criteria**
    - Requirement analysis establishes measurable acceptance criteria, ensuring that the final product can be validated against user and business needs.
 This provides a benchmark for project success.
+## 📌 Key Activities in Requirement Analysis

+Requirement Analysis consists of several structured activities that help in identifying, documenting, and validating requirements.
+The five key activities are:

+- **Requirement Gathering**
+  - Collecting information from stakeholders, users, and existing systems to understand the project’s goals and expectations.
+  - Helps ensure all relevant needs are captured before moving forward.

+- **Requirement Elicitation**
+  - Engaging with stakeholders through interviews, questionnaires, workshops, and observation.
+  - Focuses on uncovering hidden needs and clarifying vague requirements.

+- **Requirement Documentation**
+  - Organizing requirements into a structured form (e.g., Software Requirement Specification - SRS, or in this project, the README.md).
+  - Documentation ensures requirements are available for reference throughout the SDLC.

+- **Requirement Analysis and Modeling**
+  - Analyzing requirements to detect conflicts, redundancies, or ambiguities.
+  - Creating models and diagrams (like **use case diagrams**) to represent system behavior and interactions